Timya-Bilisim/TimyaBPM-Documents/docs/en/veritanim.md

 ### 1.1.
 Key

-First, the data to be entered is written.
-For example, for a section titled "Topic" in the form, naming similar to the one in the image can be used:
+Users whose data will be stored, that is, data rows, are created.
+For example, in the form, a section for Title Subject can be named as shown in the picture:

 ![Data Definition Screenshot 2]( /TimyaBPM-Documents/vt2.png "alt text" width="400"/)